gavinvaske/automated_email_notifier/README.md

 # automated_email_notifier

 ## Context
-This repository was created tn store my solution to a problem outlined in a coding interview.
+This repository was created to store my solution to a problem outlined in a coding interview.
 The problem statement given is listed below and my problem solving process is shown step-by-step below it.

 ## Problem Statement
 I get an email from my local library whenever I check out books.
 The email gives calendar date, if my account currently owes any fees, title of book, etc. I need to remind myself to take back the book.
 I personally use my calendar on my phone for everything.